 - When you become famous, it is easier to remain famous.

-- Luck favours the prepared mind. - ‘There is luck and there isn’t’.
+- Luck favors the prepared mind. - ‘There is luck and there isn’t’.
 You prepare yourself for luck I.e. you prepare yourself for opportunities.

 - Working hard all the time — that is what makes the difference.
 It is simple math, reducing it to the number of hours you put it.
 Doesn’t matter if you’re not the smartest person, put in the hard work that not many people would do and you will succeed.